majiiidh/Hyperliquid_Withdraw/README.md

 Create a python file:
 ```
-nano undelegate.py
+nano withdraw.py
 ```
-copy the below code and paste into the file, then hit ctl+x then y then hit Enter:
+Copy the below code and paste into the file, then hit ctrl+x then y then hit Enter to save:

 ```
 from eth_account import Account